Jayscoolthings/pygame/docs/reST/ref/surface.rst

       | :sg:`fill(color, rect=None, special_flags=0) -> Rect`

       Fill the Surface with a solid color.
 If no rect argument is given the entire Surface will be filled.
-The rect argument will limit the fill to a specific area.
+The rect argument will limit thes  fill to a specific area.
 The fill will also be contained by the Surface clip area.

       The color argument can be either a ``RGB`` sequence, a ``RGBA`` sequence